Best Way to See the Mojave Desert? Try a Camper Van

 If you want a cozy, adventurous, potentially off-grid experience that allows for spontaneity as inspiration alights, a camper vehicle rental may be the way to go.
 Cabana was featured in this story.
 They have a two-night minimum and operate out of Seattle and L.A.
 From $189 per night.

 The pandemic has increased the popularity of camper vans.
 To meet demand Moterra has tripled its fleet of Mercedes-Benz Sprinter vans.
 The luxury rental company has hubs in Las Vegas, Salt Lake City, Jackson Hole, San Francisco, and Whitefish, Montana.
 There is a five-night minimum.
 On occasion they have vans available for fewer nights so it’s worth a reach out if you want a less than five-night try.
-From $3,899 for five nights.
+From $339 a night; 3-night or 5-night minimum, depending on the season.

 The Camper Cartel